The first time I set up a home office I decided I needed everything to be perfect – the perfect desk, the perfect chair, filing cabinet, etc, etc.

 Again your only expense here will be the cost of traveling to pick the desk or chairs up, although some facility managers will charge you a token amount for the desk or chair.

 But even if you do pay $20 for the desk and chair, that’s still a good deal – they’re probably worth $200 each, but because somebody spilled coffee on the chair or scrawled their name in the desk, you’re getting them at 10% of the market price.

 Home offices can be furnished for way, way less than you think.

 A home office in a small space

-Don’t panic if you don’t have an entire room to use as a home office, or if you can’t afford to have your loft converted – it’s still possible to create a usable workspace even where you think you have no options at all.
-To get around the problem you start to need to look at it laterally, and not just from the “I don’t have a spare room, so I’m an instant fail” point of view.
+Don’t panic if you don’t have an entire room to use as a home office, or if you can’t afford to have your loft converted – it’s still possible to create a usable home office workspace even where you think you have no options at all.

-If you have to use a smaller space like this to work from then invest in a good pair of noise cancelling headphones, and get a “work playlist” ready, because you’ll need to drown out the background distractions of people talking on phones, your TV, and all the other household noises that will break your train of thought in a heartbeat.
+If you have to use a smaller space like this to work from then invest in a good pair of noise-canceling headphones, and get a “work playlist” ready, because you’ll probably have to drown out all the household noises that will drive you crazy otherwise – they’ll help keep you sane.